Graph product structure for non-minor-closed classes: Graphs Derived from Shortcut Systems

-A \emph{string graph} is the intersection graph of a set of curves in the plane with no three curves meeting at a single point; see \cite{PachToth-DCG02,FP10,FP14} for example.
-For an integer $\delta\geq 2$, if each curve is in at most $\delta$ intersections with other curves, then the corresponding string graph is called a \emph{$\delta$-string graph}.
-A \emph{$(g,\delta)$-string} graph is defined analogously for curves on a surface of Euler genus at most $g$.
+A \defin{string graph} is the intersection graph of a set of curves (\defin{strings}) in the plane with no three curves meeting at a single point; see \cite{PachToth-DCG02,FP10,FP14} for example.
+For an integer $\delta\geq 2$, if each curve is in at most $\delta$ intersections with other curves, then the corresponding string graph is called a \defin{$\delta$-string graph}.\footnote{Every $\delta$-string graph has maximum degree at most $\delta$.
+However, it is not necessarily the case that every string graph of maximum degree $\delta$ is a $\delta$-string graph.
+If a pair of strings intersect in $c\ge 1$ points, then this counts as $c$ crossings for each string, but only contributes one to their degree.} A \defin{$(g,\delta)$-string} graph is defined analogously for curves on a surface of Euler genus at most $g$.